The Coronation of King Stephen

 Tomb of John of Eltham, Westminster Abbey

 John was also by his brother’s side during the 1335 and 1336 campaigns in Scotland.
 In June 1335 John joined the muster at Newcastle.
-The 1335 war was without compromise: looting, raping, killing and burning.
+The 1335 war was without compromise: the army undertook a campaign of looting, raping, killing and burning.

 John appears to have been a competent and ruthless commander.
 Trusted by his brother he commanded a force in southern Scotland, putting down opposition to Edward Balliol.
 It is said that Joh burned down Lesmahagow Abbey when it was filled with people who had sought sanctuary from the English troops.